 Over the last few years, I’ve noticed an increasing amount of men - both clients and those whom I know personally - that are taking better care of their skin and investing in professional products and services to keep their skin wrinkle and acne-free.

-In my time treating men’s skin, I’ve learned one big (and unsurprising) lesson, though: simple skincare for active men is essential.
+In my time treating men’s skin, I’ve learned one big (and unsurprising) lesson, though: the best skincare routine for active men is the simplest.

 Let me break it down.

-Is There a Difference Between Male & Female Skin?
+Is There a Difference Between Men & Women’s Skin & Skincare Routines?

-Of course - and the knowing the difference is essential to the way men should take care of their skin!
+Of course there is a difference between the best skincare routine for men and women!
+And knowing the difference is essential to the way men should take care of their skin.

 Men’s skin is about 25% thicker with more collagen, more and larger hair follicles and more sebum production.
 This is all a result of men’s increased testosterone production.
 While these structural differences make men’s skin less sensitive, it also makes them a bit more acne-prone as testosterone acts heavily on sebaceous (the oil-producing) glands under the skin.

-Most of the male clients I work with are active - both in terms of fitness and career and social commitments.
-So, it’s important to simplify their routine and create a strong regimen that adds just a few minutes on to their routine.
-As my husband reminds me - too many products and he would just get bored!
+Most of the male clients I work with are active, in terms of fitness, career and social commitments.
+So, it’s important to simplify men’s skincare routine and create a strong regimen that adds just a few minutes on to their routine.
+As my husband reminds me, too many products and he would just get bored!

-Cleansing is the first - and debatably the most important - part of any guy’s skincare regimen, especially if they are actively exercising and sweating.
-It’s great to sweat - it releases toxins trapped inside the body and keeps body temperature in check.
+Cleansing is the first—and debatably the most important—part of any man’s skincare routine, especially if they are actively exercising and sweating.
+It’s great to sweat, it releases toxins trapped inside the body and keeps body temperature in check.
 But, if men don’t take care of their skin after they work up a sweat, they are asking for trouble.
 It’s important to clean out the pores and balance out oil production.
 Sweating increases the sebaceous activity in the oil glands, which are already more active in men.
 When toxins released through sweat collect on the surface of the skin, it can block pores and trap this oil under the skin.
 As a result, bacteria can grow in the trapped oil gland, which can then turn into inflammation, breakouts or even infections.

 Ultimately, it is important that within two hours of sweating, men cleanse their face to remove the grime, dead skin cells and excess oil buildup from their face to prevent any pore blockages or development of contagions.

-To keep it simple for men, I recommend Defense gel.
+To keep the skincare routine, I recommend Defense gel.
 This cleanser was designed to prevent the spread of skin infections that wrestlers and jiu jitsu fighters pass around to one another through the mat.
 The cleanser hydrates and maximizes moisturization, replenishing the skin after a dehydrating workout.
 It also uses aloe and tea tree oil to heal, moisturize and soothe irritated and inflamed skin.
 Win-win.